RealisticTheory/RealisticTheory/README.md

 ### Hi there 👋
-- 🌱 I’m currently a Computer Science Student going into my last year
+- 🌱 I recently finished my Bachelors of Science in Computer Science.
 - ✨ Right now, I am learning Java, Python, C++, SQL, HTML, CSS, and Javascript
 - 👯 I’m looking to collaborate on mobile applications, web development, and any computer related software
 - ⚡ Other things I like to do besides programming includes listening to music(rock, pop, rap, hip-hop, classical), playing the piano and violin, watching anime, and video games (mainly fps games like COD and Siege)